ksu-cs-textbooks/cc410/content/y-milestones/10-website-basics.md

 ---
 title: "Website Basics"
-pre: "8. "
+pre: "10. "
-weight: 80
+weight: 100
-date: 2021-03-24T00:53:26-05:00
-hidden: true
 ---

-This page lists the milestone requirements for **Milestone 8** of the **CC 410 Restaurant Project**.
+This page lists the milestone requirements for **Milestone 10** of the **CC 410 Restaurant Project**.
 Read the requirements carefully and discuss any questions with the instructors or TAs.

 ## Purpose

 The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Game Grub_, offering food of all kinds to celebrate our love of games of all kinds.

-The eighth milestone involves moving into the web by creating a data-driven website to display the menu and some other information about the restaurant.
+The tenth milestone involves moving into the web by creating a data-driven website to display the menu and some other information about the restaurant.

 ## General Requirements